256dpi/lungo/README.md

 be cool if I could just do that in memory without asking the server."

 Lungo tries to address this need by re-implementing the data handling mechanics in Go to be used on the client-side.
-This allows developers to pre- or post- process data in the application relieving the server.
+This allows developers to pre- or post-process data in the application relieving the server.
 For example, applications may utilize this functionality to cache documents and query them quickly in memory.

 But we do not need to stop there.
 Many developers coming from the SQL ecosystem enjoyed working with SQLite as a simple alternative to other SQL databases.
 It